 By creating a new information architecture for the library’s website, users should be able to find the content they want quickly and easily.
 The home page for example, will have less links but more relevancy.
 This will allow for nested menus with related content.
 With clearer pathways to current content the user will be able to keep themselves oriented within the website.

-The USCL has a fragmented classification scheme.
+The USCL currently has a fragmented classification scheme.
 This makes it difficult for the user to be able to navigate.
-Through previous research, it was discovered that users go to the library’s website to perform various tasks.
-The primary classification scheme derived from the content analysis performed would be task based.
-According to user behaviors discovered in previous research, users need to perform certain tasks on the site such as looking for hours and reserving meeting rooms.
-By surfacing up the most relevant type of navigation scheme to users, they will find the site more relatable and useful.
+Through research, it was discovered that users go to the library’s website to perform various tasks which leads to a classification scheme that is task based.

 Below is the sitemap for the redesign.
 This accommodates repurposed and reorganized information as well as adding new pages and elements to improve the library site’s experience.
 The taxonomy was tested via Treejack and adjustments were made.